 the watersheds of Great Pond and Long Pond in the towns of Rome, Belgrade, and

 Mount Vernon, within Kennebec County, Maine.
 The project covers approximately

 133 square miles, of which 26.5 acres is water.

 Time frame for

-the Project: 2019-2021.
-(We have successfully completed our 2020 Monitoring Summary Report and preparations are now being made for the all important 2021 Season)
+the Project: 2019-2023.
+(We have successfully completed our 2020 Monitoring Summary Report and we are now already deep into our 2021 Season)